FailAcademy/learning/adp-london/_slides/week-04/01a-introducing-postgres.md

 1. Determine what a database is
 2. Introduce the various types of databases available
-3. Install and set up PostgreSQL
+3. Install and set up Postgres
 4. Demonstrate the SQL language
 5. Setup a Postgres user and database for use in our project application